 Last Updated on August 22, 2019

-When you get serious about machine learning, you will find your way into R.
+R is the most popular platform for applied machine learning.
+When you want to get serious with applied machine learning you will find your way into R.

 Discover how to prepare data, fit machine learning models and evaluate their predictions in R with my new book, including 14 step-by-step tutorials, 3 projects, and full source code.